pratimugale/minima/_posts/2019-07-30-KernelOOPS.md

 ---

 ### dmesg logs:

+When PRU firmware is used for the first time after rebooting (or after rpmsg_pru module is removed from the kernel).
 ```
-// When showing the oops message:

 $ dmesg
 [  209.638868] remoteproc remoteproc2: powering up 4a338000.pru